in

 #113 Crowd During a Political Rally Outside Nathan’s Famous, 1965

-Crowd During A Political Rally Outside Nathan'S Famous, 1965
+Crowd During a Political Rally Outside Nathan's Famous, 1965

 -1 Points